Fantom-Factory/afMarkdownParser/readme.md

 Markdown Parser uses the extensible Parsing Expression Grammer as provider by [Pegger](http://pods.fantomfactory.org/pods/afPegger).

-Note this markdown implementation is known to be incomplete (for example, it does not support backslash escaping `*` and `_` characters, and reference links) but it should be usable to 99% of casual users.
+Note that this markdown implementation is known to be incomplete.
+For example, it does not support reference links or backslash escaping `*` and `_` characters.
+But it should be usable to most casual users.

 ## Install

 Install `Markdown Parser` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):

-    C:\> fanr install -r http://repo.status302.com/fanr/ afMarkdownParser
+    C:\> fanr install -r http://pods.fantomfactory.org/fanr/ afMarkdownParser

 To use in a [Fantom](http://fantom.org/) project, add a dependency to `build.fan`: